-For a motivated request to the Dean, the student completes the form 'Application for exemption study path'.
-This digital form can be found on VUB.be.
+The motivated request to the dean is done via the application form 'exception study programme', which is available on vub.be

-- § 3.
-Students who have received approval to enrol, and who can sign the enrolment contract, should complete this (online) signing of the contract within 30 calendar days. - § 4.
-Students wishing to re-enrol should complete re-enrolment by 15 February at the latest. - § 5.
-After enrolling in a study programme, the student must register his course units in accordance with article 78 within the following deadlines: - For first semester course units and full-year course units, registration is only possible up to 15 October. - For second semester course units, registration is only possible up to 28 February.
+§ 3.
+Students who have received approval to enrol, and who can sign the enrolment contract, should complete this (online) signing of the contract within 30 calendar days.

+§ 4.
+Students wishing to re-enrol should complete re-enrolment by 15 February at the latest.

+§ 5.
+After enrolling in a study programme, the student must register his course units in accordance with article 78 within the following deadlines:

+- For first semester course units and full-year course units, registration is only possible up to 8 October2. - For second semester course units, registration is only possible up to 28 February.

 The registration of course units outside these deadlines is only possible with the explicit approval of the Dean.
 In order to obtain such approval, students should send a corresponding request to the Dean in accordance with article 79, § 3 - § 6.
 Further details concerning the procedure for submitting such a request to the Dean are provided in the supplementary faculty provisions.
+Supplementary faculty regulations to article 60, §5